Azure-Samples/service-bus-dotnet-management/README.md

 * [Use Azure PowerShell to create a service principal to access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal)
 * [Use Azure CLI to create a service principal to access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal-cli)

-The above tutorials will provide you with an `AppId`, `TenantId`, and `ClientSecret`, all of which will be used to authenticate by the management libraries.
+The above tutorials will provide you with an `AppId` (Client ID), `TenantId`, and `ClientSecret` (Authentication Key), all of which will be used to authenticate by the management libraries.
+You must have 'Owner' permissions under *Role* for the resource group that you wish to run the sample on.
+Finally, when creating your Active Directory application, if you do not have a sign-on URL to input in the create step, simply input any URL format string e.g. https://contoso.org/exampleapp.

+You will also have to install DotNet Core in order to run the sample.

 ## Running the sample
 Populate the `appsettings.json` file with the appropriate values obtained from Azure Active Directory, and run the app using Visual Studio or `dotnet run`.
+You may find your SubscriptionId by clicking *More services* -> *Subscriptions* in the left hand nav of the Azure Portal.

 ```json
 {